- Network Scholar

-Paul Edwards is a distinguished affiliated scholar at the Mercatus Center at George Mason University.
+Paul Edwards is a network scholar at the Mercatus Center at George Mason University.
 Dr. Edwards' research focuses on the social and institutional bases for the rule of law, the protection of private property, the sanctity of contract, and the governance of private institutions.
 Dr. Edwards previously served as president of the Mercatus Center and was responsible for attracting top new talent to the center.
 He also was vice president of academic affairs at the Institute for Humane Studies--the Mercatus Center's sister organization--where he created programs for graduate students and young faculty.

 Prior to coming to George Mason University, Dr. Edwards was a member of the political science department at Brigham Young University where he taught courses on constitutional law, comparative law, public ethics, and American government.
 Dr. Edwards has also been a visiting professor of law at the American University of Armenia.